Isiah Kiner-Falefa Player Props: Yankees vs. Angels

-Isiah Kiner-Falefa and his .395 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the New York Yankees against the Los Angeles Angels and Patrick Sandoval on July 18 at 9:38 PM ET.
+On Wednesday, Isiah Kiner-Falefa (hitting .200 in his past 10 games) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Chase Silseth.
+First pitch is at 7:07 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Angels.
+He had a hitless performance in his previous game (0-for-2) against the Angels.

 Isiah Kiner-Falefa Game Info & Props vs. the Angels